dstansby/pfsspy/joss-paper/paper.md

 These are solved in a spherical shell between the surface of the star and a configurable outer radius called the 'source surface'.
-Boundary conditions are given by the user specified radial component of $\mathbf{B}$ on inner boundary and the imposed condition of a purely radial field on the source surface.
+Boundary conditions are given by the user specified radial component of $\mathbf{B}$ on the inner boundary and the imposed condition of a purely radial field on the source surface, which mimics the effect of the escaping stellar wind.

 Historically, either custom implementations or the `pfsspack`^[https://www.lmsal.com/~derosa/pfsspack/, which forms part of the larger `SolarSoft` library for solar physics [@Freeland1998],